-A2X has taken an average/blended cost model for our cogs function.
-Cost prices can be updated as often as you need and those average costs will be applied from that moment forward.
+A2X has taken an average/blended cost model for our COGS function.
+Cost prices can be updated in A2X as often as you need, so you can input your weighted average costs and apply those to your settlements/payouts.
 Users generally update their average costs on a per settlement or monthly basis.

 However, as you would know using a dynamic cost model, a number of inventory transactions can happen at different times and involve FIFO/LIFO situations etc.